-At the southern most tip of Loch Ness you will find the picturesque village of Fort Augustus with shops, heritage centres and eating establishments.
-It is an ideal place to watch boats navigate the Caledonian Canal with its impressive loch system.
-The canal, some 60 miles long, designed by Thomas Telford links Fort William to Inverness via 22 miles of man made canal and the rest as natural lochs; Loch Lochy, Loch Oich, Loch Ness and Loch Dochfour.
+Here the River Oich and the Caledonian Canal meet Loch Ness, which makes it an ideal place to watch boats navigate the Caledonian Canal with its impressive loch system.
+The canal, some 60 miles long was designed by Thomas Telford and links Fort William to Inverness via 22 miles of man made canal and the rest as natural lochs; Loch Lochy, Loch Oich, Loch Ness and Loch Dochfour.
 It offers spectacular scenery and wildlife along its course.

 Eight miles further north, you will find the attractive village of Invermoriston, Moriston in Gaelic meaning ‘the river of waterfalls’.
 Why not view these dramatic falls from the Old Bridge built by Thomas Telford in 1813.
 Find the St. Columbus Well and great gorge at the start of the Glen Moriston road to the Isles.